 Detachable Stud Cleats

 These spikes are typically longer, and you can remove or change them based on personal preference and field conditions.
 Detachable cleats are usually worn by advanced high school and college players as well as professionals.
 In addition to the shoes, you will want to buy replacement cleats and a cleat wrench if you choose this type.

-The Under Armour Fierce Mid D is available in black/white men's sizes only, which could work for older kids.
-However, it will cost a bit more at about $90.
+The Under Armour Fierce Mid MC is available in black, red or blue men's sizes only, which could work for older kids.
+They retail for under $30.

 Cuts of Cleats